 The whole health craze nowadays is for organic food.
-But most of the labelled ‘organic foods’ are also full of different health hazards.
+But most of the labeled ‘organic foods’ are also full of different health hazards.

 The diet sodas and sports drinks that are so popular in our culture are nothing but empty and unhealthy calories.
 Considering the kind of food we are forced to eat nowadays, it’s a miracle we are still sane and alive.

-From the high stress lifestyles that keep our cortisol levels elevated to our lack of adequate sleep or late sleeping routines, many of our typical everyday habits that are slowly killing us from the inside.
-They are causing our body to age faster and get weaker at an alarming rate.
+From the high-stress lifestyles that keep our cortisol levels elevated to our lack of adequate sleep or late sleeping routines, many of the typical everyday habits are slowly killing us from the inside.
+They are causing our bodies to age faster and get weaker at an alarming rate.
 There are just 7 covered in detail here, but the list obviously is much longer.
 We need to become more aware of the health disasters that are waiting for us if we continue down this path.

 We need to identify and deal with our mannerisms and habits that are slowly wrecking our health.
 Instead of short-term fixes, we need to treat the root of the problem.

 The first step to conquering the challenge is awareness and acknowledgment of the problem.
 We have to pay more attention to the less obvious details, the little habits that add up.